Patriots' Day and the Flags of Our Forefathers

 He has since departed this life, but it’s for him — and for all who have defended Liberty at risk of their own life — that our flag flies high and proud.

-Last month, our flag greeted a gathering of Vietnam combat veterans at our home, some of whom recently returned to that country to make their peace.
-It was an extraordinary evening, but punctuated by a question asked by one of those decorated veterans which sparked some antipathy.
+Last month, our flag greeted a gathering of Vietnam combat veterans for a reception in our home, including my friend LTC Bill Gauntt, a former POW, who recently returned to that country to make his peace.
+It was an extraordinary evening, but punctuated by a question asked by one of those decorated veterans, which sparked considerable consternation among these distinguished veterans.

-That question: “Do some people object to your flag?”
+That question: “Does your neighbor object to your flag?”

 All but a handful of those signs disappeared after a month or so.

-Of course, there’s nothing inherently wrong with the message on that yard sign, other than such signs are the epitome of trendy “virtue signaling” and may be intended to project that the views of those occupants have higher moral authority and standing than those of their neighbors.
-Notably, posting yard signs and applying bumper stickers is most often the full extent of the “sacrifice” these folks undertake to change the world.
+Of course, there’s nothing inherently wrong with the message on that yard sign, other than it reflects a deranged manifestation of passive-aggressive “virtue signaling” by the those displaying it.
+Such signs are intended to project that their political views have higher moral authority and standing than the views of others, particularly their conservative neighbors.
+Notably, virtue signaling yard signs, bumper stickers and the now-ubiquitous social media profile picture frames, are most often the full extent of the “sacrifice” those displaying them undertake to actually change the world for better.

 According to the Chicago-based activists who produce and market the signs, they’re needed because, “Hate, unchecked, can make neighbors feel fearful and unwelcome in their own communities. … It’s easy to hate people we don’t know.”

-In a conversation with my friend about his sign, he explained that it is apolitical, not a political statement, but is his way of ending all the hatred fomented by Donald Trump and his supporters.
-He added, it is aimed at “jingoistic flag-wavers” and all those deplorable people who where not smart enough to support Hillary Clinton.
+In a conversation with my neighbor about his plastic sign, he explained that it is not intended as a political statement, but he then added, it’s his way of protesting “the hatred fomented by Donald Trump and his idiotic supporters.”
+He added, “and all Trump’s jingoistic flag-wavers,” those deplorable people who were not smart enough to support Hillary Clinton.

-Despite his insistence on the slogan being “apolitical,” it is being sponsored and promoted by the Democrat Party.
+Despite his insistence on the sign being “apolitical,” it is being sponsored and promoted by the Democrat Party.

-To maintain relationships with a few of them, as a rule I avoid engaging in any Chardonnay-soaked political debate with folks whose views are antithetical to those I share with generations of Patriots who have devoted their lives to Liberty for all.
+To maintain relationships with a few of them, as a rule I avoid engaging in their Chardonnay-soaked political debates which are antithetical to those I share with generations of Patriots who have devoted their lives to Liberty for all.

 I subscribe to, and recommend Thomas Jefferson maxim: “I never considered a difference of opinion in politics, in religion, in philosophy, as cause for withdrawing from a friend.”